 Fishl is a zamler for the Yiddish Book Center and active in Der Arbeter-Ring.
 He was Chairman of the Northern California District for 15 years and a West Coast Representative on the National Executive Board.

-Fishl became active in the San Mateo County Council of the Blind (SMCCB) and is the current president as well as being the webmaster of their website at www.smccb.org.
+Fishl became active in the San Mateo County Council of the Blind (SMCCB) and is the past president as well as being the webmaster of their website at www.smccb.org.
+It is an affiliate of the American Council of the Blind (ACB).
 This work led to his being appointed as a commissioner of the San Mateo County Council on Disabilities.
-His published articles on visual impairment include; ACB Chapter Websites--Make One, Is He or Is He Not, Chapter Leadership, and One Club's Operating Procedure.
-His speaking engagements have been at schools, senior centers, health fairs, B'nai B'rith, temples and to an HLAA club for the Hard of Hearing.
+His published articles on visual impairment include; ACB Chapter Websites--Make One, Is He or Is He Not, Chapter Leadership, and One Club's Operating Procedure, Failing Sight and the Family Plight, I Know or Eye No. His speaking engagements have been at schools, senior centers, health fairs, B'nai B'rith, temples, and to an HLAA club for the Hard of Hearing.

 He represented the SMCCB on THRIVE, the county association of non-profits.
 His community service also included being on the San Mateo Community College Committee on Community Involvement.